 3) Clients feel valued

-As we learned in the “” study, clients want agencies to listen more and sell less.
+As we learned in the “Man Men to Sad Men” study, clients want agencies to listen more and sell less.
 Clients feel like agencies don’t understanding their world or customers.

-Unfortunately, it’s more than just a feeling. confirmed that while 90% of agencies thought they understood these businesses, only 65% of their clients agreed.
+Unfortunately, it’s more than just a feeling.
+Another study confirmed that while 90% of agencies thought they understood these businesses, only 65% of their clients agreed.

 Client reporting provides agencies an opportunity to show that they do understand the client’s business, know their customers, and are actively listening to the client’s concerns.

 Okay, so I know that you know client reports are key to your agency’s success and help build successful client relationships.
 You can try to convince yourself that the more effort you put into the report, the better it will be and the happier clients will be with it.

 Tie a bow on it, we’re done!
 Right?

 When I was a tyke, I once rode my training-wheeled bicycle into the field behind our house.